 Increased Range of Motion

+Improved posture is just one of the myriad benefits of good flexibility.
 If your muscles are tight, they can cause a reduced range of motion throughout your body.
-This can give you trouble with everyday activities such as reaching overhead to take a dish out of the cupboard.
-Becoming more flexible can make these types of activities, as well as exercising, easier.
-It improves the range of motion throughout the body to help the body move more easily.
+This can give you trouble with everyday activities such as reaching overhead to take a dish out of the cupboard or even standing up straight.

-You are more prone to injury of the muscles, as well as tendons and ligaments, if you are not flexible, explains "Yoga Journal."
+You are more prone to injury of the muscles, as well as tendons and ligaments, if you are not flexible says the American Council on Exercise.
 The tendons around the muscles stiffen when you do not stretch and keep them flexible.
-Having tight muscles gives you a reduced range of motion, so it is easier to go past that range of motion and injure yourself.
+Having tight muscles gives you a reduced range of motion, so it is easier to go past that range of motion and injure yourself with sprains, strains or even ruptures.
 Likewise, if you improve your flexibility, you increase your range of motion and lower your risk of an injury to the muscles, tendons and ligaments.

 Tension in the muscles affects circulation, which can prevent nutrients and oxygen from properly moving through the body.
-When the muscles are more flexible, they relax and create improved circulation.
-The act of stretching also encourages circulation by helping blood move to the muscles and joints.
+When the muscles are more flexible, they relax and let the blood flow more freely to the muscles and joints.